WHJJ: History

 In 1980, under a "grandfathered" exemption, The Outlet Company owned both WJAR and a television station, WJAR-TV, in Providence.
 The company now sought permission to purchase a local FM station, WRLM, which required receiving a waiver from the Federal Communications Commission (FCC), because new co-owned radio-TV holdings were normally prohibited.
-Outlet proposed that the Franks Broadcasting Company purchase WJAR, and, in order to make the waiver more acceptable, Franks would in turn sell its current AM station, WHIM, to East Providence Broadcasting, which was controlled by Henry Hampton, thus creating the first minority-owned station in the state.
+Outlet proposed that the Franks Broadcasting Company purchase WJAR, and, to make the waiver more acceptable, Franks would in turn sell its current AM station, WHIM, to East Providence Broadcasting, which was controlled by Henry Hampton, thus creating the first minority-owned station in the state.
 By a 3-2 vote, the FCC approved the transfers.

 (In later years, due to fewer ownership restrictions, WRLM (now WSNE-FM) and WHJJ became sister stations.)

 As part of the sale, Outlet retained the heritage WJAR call letters for its television station.
-Therefore, on August 14, 1980 the original AM station became WHJJ, with the new call sign selected so it would appear alphabetically next to its sister FM station, WHJY, in Arbitron ratings lists.
+Therefore, on August 14, 1980, the original AM station became WHJJ, with the new call sign selected so it would appear alphabetically next to its sister FM station, WHJY, in Arbitron ratings lists.
 The new owners briefly continued the adult contemporary sound, but eventually went in the direction of talk radio.
 In the mid-1980s, WHJJ attempted to shore up its news image by adopting an "All News, All Morning Till 9" format.
 From 5-9 every morning (including weekends), WHJJ broadcast a dual-anchor news, weather, sports, and traffic format.
 The format was similar to all-news radio stations such as WCBS and WINS in New York.

 WHJJ was the Rhode Island affiliate of Air America Radio in 2004 and 2005, airing progressive talk programs from Rachel Maddow and Al Franken.
 In 2005 and 2006, WHJJ won Associated Press awards for the Massachusetts/Rhode Island area; the 2005 award was for special events coverage of the Democratic National Convention, while the 2006 honor was for news station of the year.

 In December 2006, WHJJ owner Clear Channel Communications (now known as iHeartMedia) fired afternoon drive time veteran Arlene Violet, after 16 years, as part of a company-wide cost-cutting measure.
-In 2013, WHJJ was rebranded as "NewsRadio 920", replacing conservative morning talk host Helen Glover with Rhode Island Radio Hall Of Famer Ron St. Pierre, in order to present a more news-centric program.
-In December 2020, St. Pierre left the station as the station picked up Jim Polito's morning show, heard already on WHJJ sister stations WTAG in Worcester, Massachusetts and WHYN in Holyoke, Massachusetts.
+In 2013, WHJJ was rebranded as "NewsRadio 920", replacing conservative morning talk host Helen Glover with Rhode Island Radio Hall Of Famer Ron St. Pierre, to present a more news-centric program.
+In December 2020, St. Pierre left the station as the station picked up Jim Polito's morning show, heard already on two Massachusetts sister stations: WTAG in Worcester and WHYN in Springfield.